tonytvo/blog-generator/content/blog/value-investing-summary/index.md

   - "bad" debt is when the business is required to borrow in order to sustain operations.

 ## obligation possibility should be assessed in terms of depression, not prosperity
+- bonds should be bought on their ability to withstand a depression or recession; relative safety is found in companies of a) dominant size, and b) substantial margin or earnings over bond interests.
+- presumption of safety based upon either the character of the industry or the mount of protection
+- investor should look for industries least likely to be affected by a depression.
+- investment practice recognizes importance of character of the industry. **historically some industries and public utilities have been more stable than others, and equally their degree of stability has altered with time**.
+This changing dynamic must be considered when assessing an organization's ability to continue meeting future payments on fixed income securities
+- depression performance as a test of merit.
+- various causes of bond collapses
+  - excessive funded debt of utilities: defaults were causes by over-extended debt, not by lack or earnings
+  - stability of railroad earnings overrated: such as diminished earnings a failure to recognize changes in transportation methods
+  - unavailability of sound bonds no excuse for buying poor ones.
+The investor should never be tempted by the lack of a good opportunity to venture into a poor one.
+- there are 2 incorrect theories:
+  - that issuing a bond is a statement of financial weakness
+  - bonds are only issued when companies cannot issue stock
+- proper theory of bond financing: A reasonable amount of funded debt is an advantage (typically rooted in the company's ability to take their product or service to market quickly). if the company need to issue debt to simply pay their bills and expenses, this is a signal that the bond is unsafe.
+- significance of the foregoing to the investor: whenever there is money available to invest, it is invested. when higher yielding securities disappear from the market place, analysts need to accept a lower yielding security to ensure the protection of principal instead of choosing more yield in a second rate issue.

 ## Unsound to sacrifice safety for yield
 - lack of safety is not compensated by a high dividend or coupon